 - In another large mixing bowl whisk together the egg yolks, coconut milk, and vanilla extract.
 Slowly add the dry ingredients into the wet ingredients, mixing well to combine and gently fold in the whisked egg whites.

 - Using a ladle, scoop the batter one ladle at a time into each section of the waffle maker, close the lid and cook for about 5 minutes, or until the edges start to turn golden brown.
 Repeat until all of the batter is used up.

 - Top the matcha waffles with fresh blueberries (or mixed berries) and drizzle with organic maple syrup.
 Makes approximately 10 to 12 waffles.

-These waffles will freeze well if you have any leftovers!
+These waffles will freeze well for up to 3 months, if you have any leftovers!

 - Serving Size: 2 Waffles

 - Calories: 521